GhanaNLP/notebooks/README.md

 # Ghana NLP Notebooks

-A curated collection of Jupyter notebooks for Natural Language Processing tasks focused on Ghanaian languages (Twi, Ga, Ewe, Dagbani, etc.).
-This repository provides ready-to-use examples, tutorials, and research implementations for the Ghanaian NLP community.
+A curated collection of Jupyter notebooks for Natural Language Processing tasks focused on Ghanaian languages.
+This repository provides ready-to-use examples, tutorials, and research implementations for the Ghana NLP community.

 ---